Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Upper Bound: the Orienteering Problem

+See Table \ref{table:literature}.
+We emphasize that we define release dates as \emph{dynamic} if the information regarding their distribution is updated throughout the day.
+The papers listed mostly study dynamic problems where ``dynamic'' means customer orders are not fully known in advance and arrive dynamically at the CDC, but few of them consider updated release dates.

-\subsection{Upper Bound: the Orienteering Problem}
+\section{Upper Bound: the Orienteering Problem}

 A simple upper bound for the DOP-rd can be obtained by solving a special instance of the Orienteering Problem (OP).
-The OP is defined on a complete graph $\hat G=(\hat V, \hat A)$ in which we are given arc weights $\hat w_{ij} >0$, $(i,j) \in \hat A$, and node prizes $\hat p_i>0$, $i \in \hat V\setminus\{0\}$, where $0$ is the depot.
+OP is defined on a complete graph $\hat G=(\hat V, \hat A)$ in which we are given arc weights $\hat w_{ij} >0$, $(i,j) \in \hat A$, and node prizes $\hat p_i>0$, $i \in \hat V\setminus\{0\}$, where $0$ is the depot.
 The goal is to find a route whose total arc weight does not exceed a budget $\hat B >0$, and the total collected prize from visited nodes is maximized.
-We refer to \cite{souffriau2011orienteering} for a detailed introduction to the OP.

 In each decision epoch $e$, we can calculate a valid upper bound on the maximum number of parcels that can be delivered within the interval $[t_e,T_E]$ in the DOP-rd.
 This bound is given as a solution of the OP over the set of parcels in $N^{unserved}_e$, with all parcel prizes being set to one, and the maximum budget set to $T_E - t_e$.